Defect-induced supersolidity with soft-core bosons: Acknowledgement

-We thank M. Boninsegni, S. Pilati, N. V. Prokof'ev, and S. G. S\"oyler for fruitful and valuable discussions.
+We thank M. Boninsegni, S. Pilati, N. V. Prokof'ev, and S. G. S\"oyler for valuable discussions.
 This work was supported by the EU through the ITN COHERENCE.
-G P is supported by the ERC-St Grant "ColDSIM" (grant agreement 307688) and EOARD.
+G. P. is supported by the ERC-St Grant ``ColDSIM'' (grant agreement 307688) and EOARD.
+W.L. acknowledges support by the Austrian Science Fund through P 25454-N27.